-- Attended the Thames Locality Board and supported work on community commissioning
+- We attended the Thames Locality Board and supported work on community commissioning

-- Successfully made the case for capacity building funding to be prioritised for local people and led on a stakeholder event to build consensus on areas of support
+- We successfully made the case for capacity building funding to be prioritised for local people and led on a stakeholder event to build consensus on areas of support

-- Convened two public meetings with Barking and Dagenham Health Watch attended by over 70 participants
+- We convened two public meetings with Barking and Dagenham Health Watch attended by over 70 participants

-- Worked in partnership with Thrive Thames View and the Mental Health Foundation to support local wellbeing projects
+- We worked in partnership with Thrive Thames View and the Mental Health Foundation to support local wellbeing projects

-- Worked in partnership with Barking Riverside ltd (BRL) to develop a new model of care and co-design of a new Riverside Health Hub
+- We worked in partnership with Barking Riverside ltd (BRL) to develop a new model of care and co-design of a new Riverside Health Hub

 If you live in Barking Riverside, Scrattons Farm or Thames View and want to get involved in resident-led activity with your neighbours then get in touch!